 ”I came to Kaukokiito’s Tampere terminal in my twenties as a data entry clerk at a time when all waybills were stored manually in the systems.
 I took a vocational qualification in business and administration at an adult education institution alongside my job.
 It was easy to adopt what was taught when I was able to reflect them against the experience I had gained at work.
 I worked in dispatching, I also took care of special invoicing.
 I worked for Kaukokiito for 17 years, until I was transferred within the group to the position of transport planner at Kuljetusliike Y. Auramaa Oy.
 The best things about Kaukokiito are the people and the team spirit.
 Everyone in the chain is committed to operating the Finnish way – this creates security and continuity.”

-“I am responsible for developing Kaukokiito’s digital marketing and other marketing and communication tasks.
+“I am responsible for developing Kaukokiito’s marketing and communications.
 I joined the company in autumn 2016.
 Before Kaukokiito, I graduated as a bachelor of business administration and Master of Economics and worked at an advertising agency for six years.
 However, my dream was to get to develop the marketing of a single company holistically instead of several customer accounts.
-Kaukokiito is attractive soil to a marketer – a trustworthy Finnish company in the transport industry, and the history of its owner carriers contains stories beyond comparison.
+Kaukokiito is attractive soil to a marketer – a trustworthy Finnish company in the logistics industry, and the history of its owner carriers contains stories beyond comparison.
 The best thing about my job is the diversity and the opportunity to develop the company’s operations extensively.”

-“For over a decade, my team and I have been responsible for sales and customer relationships in Southwest Finland.
+“For over a decade, our team and I have been responsible for sales and customer relationships in Southwest Finland.
 The proximity of Turku harbour has its own impact on our operations, and we often cooperate with forwarders and direct customer contacts located also outside of Finland.
-I think you live and you learn: I have always wanted to keep studying alongside work and I encourage my employees to do the same.
+I think you live and you learn: I have always wanted to keep studying alongside work.
 It is also important to stay physically in shape because being generally fit helps in coping with work.
 I find that Kaukokiito employees are at their most successful when our work improves our customers’ competitiveness.
 Keeping our focus on the customer keeps us constantly improving our operations.”

 Send and Store